Andre601/Spigot-Sounds/docs/sounds/mc-1.8.md

 ```

 ## Player

+!!! info ""
-> Sounds that the player character makes
+    Sounds that the player character makes

 ```
   BURP